mdanwarulkarim/Pizzahut_Sales_Report_SQL/README.md

 This project analyzes Pizza Hut sales data using SQL to gain insights into sales performance, customer preferences, and revenue trends.
 The report covers:

 ## Introduction to deep note
-THis project is done using Deepnote which is like the jupyter on streoids which have lot of fnctionlatities like executing python , SQL and R programs and make an analysis out of it. the best part is you can make an app out of our analyis and share in by two to three steps.
+This project is done using Deepnote which is like an SQL program and makes an analysis out of it.
+The best part is you can make an app out of our analysis and share it in two to three steps.
 ## Top-selling pizzas and item popularity
 Sales trends over time and by season
 Customer demographics and order preferences
 Revenue analysis by order type
 These insights help in making data-driven decisions to optimize sales strategies and improve customer satisfaction.

-# Project Structure
+## Project Structure
-SQL Queries: All SQL queries used to extract, filter, and aggregate data.
+SQL Queries: All SQL queries are used to extract, filter, and aggregate data.
 Data Files: Sample data used for the analysis.
 Report PDF: Download the Full Pizza Hut Sales Report Getting Started